 Those people who do work seem to enjoy it and want to work together to make this town a better place to live.
-There is always work happening to build new houses, tidy up yards or fix the pot holes, and the East Arnhem Regional Council work with the community to make it all possible.
+There is always work happening to build new houses, tidy up yards or fix the potholes, and the East Arnhem Regional Council work with the community to make it all possible.

-Due to unfortunate circumstances it was a lot harder to be here than it should have been.
+Due to unfortunate circumstances, it was a lot harder to be here than it should have been.
 The person I lived with was supposed to be a friend, and instead of helping me settle into this new way of life he made it a hundred times harder.
 He had an emotional breakdown and forced me to find a new, safe place to live and leave the island earlier than expected.

 Regardless of all this, I’ve still met some great people and seen some amazing things.
-I will never regret coming here, even if its been an emotional rollercoaster full of surprises.
+I will never regret coming here, even if it has been an emotional rollercoaster full of surprises.
 I work with three wonderful women, my neighbours have looked after me and I’ve been able to see a few of the incredible sights that this island has to offer, a world away from the typical tourist trail.

 Click here to view the full album.